Building muscle isn’t easy.

 For this reason, ALL humans have a genetic aversion to building muscle

 This is the most important reason why it is so difficult to build muscle.
 Your body doesn’t want to build muscle.
 Your body thinks, rightfully, that muscles burn too many calories and concludes, wrongfully, that you will starve when you are muscular.
-The food is abundant in our times but our bodies still operate on outdated genetic conditioning.
+Food is abundant in our times but our bodies still operate on outdated genetic conditioning.

 Since every human is genetically averted against building muscle, stop making the excuse of “bad genetics” for your failure to build muscle.